nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ## Section content banner ##

-Providers message describing at a summary level how they have populated this section, and also the warning message where medications prescribed elsewhere have been excluded.
+Provider's message describing at a summary level how they have populated this section.
+Also includes the warning message where medications prescribed elsewhere have been excluded.

 ### Discontinued/cancelled/naturally ended medications ###

-{% include custominfocallout.html content="**Note:** It is not currently possible for all GP system suppliers to distinguish between “Discontinued”, “Cancelled” & “Naturally ended” medications." type="info" %}
+{% include custominfocallout.html content="**Note:** It is not currently possible for all GP system suppliers to distinguish between “Discontinued”, “Cancelled” and “Naturally ended” medications." type="info" %}

 The definitions for each of these are supplied below:

-- **Naturally ended:** Medication naturally came to an end, i.e. no manual intervention via the user (auto system transition)
+- **Naturally ended:** Medication naturally came to an end - that is, no manual intervention via the user (auto system transition)
 - **Cancelled:** Actively stopped acute medication by user
 - **Discontinued:** Actively stopped repeat medication by user

 Not all suppliers can supply the details (date and reason) for the ending of a medication (either through discontinuation or cancellation).

-It is extremely important for the details regarding the ending of a medication to be available to a clinician, as this will highlight any clinical issues (e.g. stopping a medication due to an allergy etc.) and allow the clinician to make an efficient and informed clinical decision.
+It is extremely important for the details regarding the ending of a medication to be available to a clinician, as this will highlight any clinical issues (for example, stopping a medication due to an allergy) and allow the clinician to make an efficient and informed clinical decision.

 Refer to decision log item (HDL-212) which contains significant detail around this issue.